ahillss/ReverseEngineeringNotes/README.md

 * ```frame 0``` - change frame to the integer provided
 * ```bt``` - a stack trace

-## Calculating hex for instructions
+## Generating hex for instructions

 To modify a binary using a hex editor, you will need to know the hex codes for each instruction.
 This can be done using [rasm2](https://github.com/radare/radare2/wiki/Rasm2) from the [Radare](https://radare.org) collection of disassembly tools.